Master of Landscape Architecture

 How to ApplyMLA Accreditation Status

-The Landscape Architectural Accreditation Board (LAAB) at its February 9, 2023 meeting granted initial accreditation for a period of six (6) years to the course of study leading to the professional MLA degree at the University of Hawaii at Manoa.
-This six-year period of accreditation ends December 31, 2028.
+The Landscape Architectural Accreditation Board (LAAB), at its February 9, 2023, meeting granted accreditation for the maximum-possible period of six years to the course of study leading to the professional MLA degree at the University of Hawai‘i at Mānoa.
+LAAB accreditation is awarded on a time-certain basis.
+The program is next scheduled for LAAB review during fall 2028.

-LAAB-required MLA Program Public Disclosure Information
+LAAB-required MLA Program Public Disclosure InformationProfessional Fee

 In addition to UHM graduate tuition and fees, all UHM School of Architecture students, including MLA students, are assessed a professional fee in the amount of $500 per semester at the time tuition is paid.
 These fees help pay for the operational costs of the school’s IT Lab and Fabrication Lab.
 Students pay additionally for materials which are provided at cost.